 SILHOUETTE STENCILED DESK ACCESSORY CRAFT

 I have been having all kinds of fun learning how to use my Silhouette portrait machine.
 Mostly, I make stickers with her.
 I named her Polly back in the spring when I first got her.
 You can check out my initial set up and my first project here.
 I have gone on to make a number of things but I thought I would share this project as it was one of the more successful ones.
-Today I will show you my Silhouette stenciled desk accessory craft to add an unique touch to your own desk or vase.
+Today I will show you my Silhouette stenciled desk accessory craft to add

-First, in one of my decluttering adventures I found this plain square glass container and thought it would make a great item to try out a stencil idea I had.
+First, in one of my decluttering adventures, I found this plain square glass container and thought it would make a great item to try out a stencil idea I had.
 Why not turn the container into a fancy pen or washi tape container for my desk.
 I looked through my Silhouette library and found a rose stencil and I immediately thought gold glittery roses.

 I had also found this round glass vase which I used a blue embossing powder and the rose stencil.

 - Glass Container (I found mine in my house)

 - Silhouette portrait machine

 - Silhouette tools

 I have a video of how I made the container over on my Youtube channel.
 I tried to cover everything in the video but if I missed something please leave me a question in the comments and I will do my best to answer it.
 It is important to remember when embossing on